Last updated on February 19th, 2021 at 07:19 pm

 This is the house where the big liberator and general Simon Bolivar died.
 Today it is a monument embedded in a huge park.
 From a historical perspective this is a very important site.
 You not only find his house but also some other exhibitions.

 You can get there by bus (Bus to Mamacoto), which is enjoying slow, hot but cheap. or by taxi, which is fast, comfortable and also cheap.
-The entrance is around COP 20,000.–.
+The entrance cost is COP 23,000.–.
 If you are no Spanish speaker and interested in history, I recommend you booking an English Tour in advance.

 The Tairona Gold Museum is right next to the Simon Bolivar Square in a very nice colonial building.
 It is not only about Gold but explains the whole history and development of the region of the Sierra Nevada and the department of Magdalena.
 It consists of 4 thematic galleries.
 It is free so if you are close, just walk by and have a look.